 - Facial injury

-The dental surgeon can perform it in a dental office or hospital.
+The dentists port st lucie fl can perform it in a dental office or hospital.
 Depending on the complexity of the procedure and patient comfort level, sedation options range between nitrous oxide, oral medications, or IV moderate/deep sedation.

 Generally, the procedure must be in a hospital setting when the patient needs general anesthesia in more complex scenarios.